AvBrand Exploring Technology

 Door Buzzer

 An interface with visitors, this component handles the building entry system for my home.
-It's like an answering machine for my door.
+It's like an answering machine for my whole apartment.

 /images/computers.png